top of page

 RESEARCH INSIGHTS

-Due to the project's scope and timeline constraints, we narrowed our target user group to patients and their family members/caregivers.
+Due to the project scope and timeline constraints, we narrowed our target user group to patients and their family members/caregivers.

 Provide wait time for ER status

-According to our survey results, satisfaction with the ED/ER would be improved if wait times were posted.
+According to our survey results, satisfaction with the ER experience would improve if wait times were posted.

 Erica User Persona.png